 - the basis of the legal justification for the decision (in some circumstances this may be expanded in a covering letter)

 An electronic copy of the decision will be sent to Brussels for inclusion in the European database of Binding Tariff Information decisions.
-This is accessible by the customs administrations of all member states.
+This is accessible by the customs administrations of the UK and all EU member states.

 How to use a Binding Tariff information decision